johnmarion1126/mental-note/README.md

 # Mental Note
-A web app that lets you send messages to different people in the world.
+A web app that lets you receive and send letters to random people in the world.